Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model: Geometry of the System

-Analysing our data we shall introduce an effective radius $R_{eff}$ of the sphere that we determine by using a finite size analysis in the appendix \ref{App1} below.
+Analysing our data we shall introduce an effective radius $R_{eff}$ of the sphere that we determine by using a finite size scaling analysis in Appendix \ref{App1} below.
 Taking also into account the extrapolation length $l_{eff}$ at the boundary of the plate we arrive at

 where $l_{eff} =0.96(2)-0.5=0.46(2)$ for the model and boundary conditions discussed here \cite{mycrossover}.
 Note that $l_{eff} =0.96(2)$ given in ref. \cite{mycrossover} refers to $x_0=0.5$ as location of the boundary.
 Mostly we have simulated the two cases $s_{sphere}=-1$ and $1$.
-Here the fixed spins are coupled by the same $\beta$ with their fluctuating neighbours as fluctuating spins and their fluctuating neighbours.
-One could imagine to chose the couplings depending on the position of the site on the surface of the sphere, in order to effectively improve the spherical shape of the object.
+In our study, nearest neighbour pairs that contain a fixed and a fluctuating spin are coupled by the same $\beta$ as nearest neighbour pairs that contain two fluctuating spins.
+One could imagine to chose the couplings depending on the position on the surface of the sphere, in order to effectively improve the spherical shape of the object.